luan/vipe/README.md

 * Run test_server.rb in a terminal
 * Fire up Vim and open a model, controller, spec or feature file.
 * Type ':call RunTest()' or ':call RunTestLine()' for example under line
+* See your test run in the console you ran the server in
 * ???
 * Eat flapjacks